Saltstraumen Maelstrom – the World’s Strongest Whirlpool in Bodø!

 Accommodation in Bodø

 I’ve now visited Bodø a few times, and my favourite hotel is Scandic Havet in terms of location, comfort and food (the buffet break is amaaazing).
 It’s quite a big hotel but still manages to maintain a personal and cosy atmosphere.
-Ameneties include a wellness centre, restaurant and a 360 rooftop bar which boasts some of the best views across the city. atmosphere.
+Amenities include a wellness centre, restaurant and a 360 rooftop bar which boasts some of the best views across the city. atmosphere.

 Would you like a boat trip over Saltstraumen Maelstrom?

-12 Responses
+12 responses

 1. That maelstrom doesn’t look like something that will wreck ships, based on your pictures.
 It certainly did not look as deadly as described by Jules Verne’s 20000 Leagues Under the Sea.